hungyichang19980105/CREDIT-CARD-FRAUD-DETECTION/README.md

 # CREDIT CARD FRAUD DETECTION WITH IMBALANCED CLASSIFICATION APPROACHES
-This is for Introduction to Deep Learning Systems Course CSCI-GA 3033

 ## How to run this code
 Please create a folder named "data" and download the dataset here to this folder: